lunarserge/facere-sensum/doc/examples.rst

 Step 6.
 Define Focus Areas and Track Execution
 ==============================================

-We can see now that the goal of ``0.5`` is achievable by focusing SEO on improving search for two out of five search terms.
-Overall, this gives marketing department a goal, a way to track it, and a focus so that they know exactly which pieces of the equation they should work with.
+We can see that the goal of ``0.5`` is achievable by focusing SEO efforts on improving search rankings for two out of five search terms.
+This provides the marketing department with a clear goal, a way to track progress, and a focus on which aspects of the SEO strategy to prioritize.